The Right Way to Price a Handmade Product (Step-by-Step Formula)

 How to add markup into your prices

-For example, let’s say my scarf is $73.68 with cost and profit.
-I plan to sell through retailers so I need to be able to offer a 50% discount.
+For example, let’s say I’ve decided on a Base Price of $18.12 for my earrings (5% profit margin).
+I plan to sell through retailers so I need to be able to offer a 50% discount and must mark up my price by 100%.

 >> WHOLESALE (OR CONSIGNMENT)